 Without further ado, here’s everything you could possibly want to know about how to save on Huggies and Pampers.
 Get ready to be an expert!

-In order to get these prices, you need to get your hands on Huggies and Pampers coupons.
+Your best bet to get these prices — Huggies and Pampers coupons.
 Print all coupons from the KCL coupon database.

-Huggies printable coupons show up at least once a week; Pampers (a P&G brand product) printable coupons show up more like once a month (around the same time the P&G Everyday newspaper inserts come out).
-Inside the KCL app, make sure to set a deal alert for Huggies and Pampers so you’re the first to hear about deals we see!
-(The “related” article below goes more in depth about how to do this.)
+Huggies printable coupons show up at least once a week; Pampers (a P&G brand product) printable coupons show up more like once a month.
+Inside the KCL app, make sure to set a deal alert for Huggies and Pampers so you’re the first to hear about deals we see.
+(The “related” article below goes more in-depth about how to do this.)

-When it comes to P&G diaper brands like Pampers, plan to use all coupons within a day after you print them, and pay close attention to expiration dates listed in newspaper coupons.
-P&G coupons expire after just a couple days!
+When it comes to P&G diaper brands like Pampers, plan to use all coupons within a day after you print them.

 You’ll see a lot of combinations of these discounts, but here’s the most common stack for diapers: